roehampton/module-content/msc-software-development-2/week-03/seminar/README.md

 The brief for Sprint 1 is:

-Idea well defined and suitable for a CRUD application
-  * Purpose is well defined
-  * Business questions are well defined
-  * Initial tasks defined
+The aim of this Sprint is to check that the project workflow is set up for the team, that you are ready to work together and have an outline of your project objectives.

+Submission requirements for this Sprint:

+- An overview of your application idea your team want to design and develop.
+- The purpose of the application
+- The intended users of the application identified and explored via at least 2 'personas'.
+- The technical foundations for teamwork established ie:
+  - [ ] GitHub project for coursework created.
+  - [ ] Task board created.
-  * Code of conduct included
+  - [ ] Code of Conduct defined.
-  * Github repo and task board created

-Remember...
+Links to your github repo and taskboard should be in your documentation submitted.

+__Remember...
 'Less is more' !!
-If you can describe your project succinctly, you will better be able to build it!
+If you can describe your project succinctly, you will better be able to build it!__

 ## Activity

+Firstly, in your groups decide who is facilitating the  meeting today.

 #### 1. Personas and Scenarios